-Generally, family members may pursue a civil action from someone who caused the death of a loved one.
+Generally, family members may pursue a civil action against someone who caused the death of a loved one.
 A successful wrongful death claim compensates for expenses incurred from the death and the loss of financial and emotional support.
 Wrongful death actions generally follow from negligent conduct that causes a fatal accident.

 A wrongful death claim is also available in non-accidents, like when someone intentionally takes a life.
 These cases may appear easier to win, but what happens when law enforcement kills without justification?
 The story of Eugene Mallory’s shooting death by the Los Angeles County Sheriff’s Department shows that obtaining justice does not come easily